-Upon completion of the conceptual design, the design and all CAD files will become property of the District.
+Upon completion of the conceptual design, the design and all CAD files, and the project roadmap will become property of the District.
 The District may elect to continue the design process through to the construction-ready stage and will reserve the right to continue with the original Consultant or request new proposals for the additional work.